 Surfer works well for optimizing your content’s keywords and adding various on-page elements to make it more SEO-friendly.
 If you want to do keyword research, analyze competitors, or find backlink opportunities, among other things, Semrush suits you.

 Surfer SEO vs Semrush: Final Verdict

-Semrush is the tool you’ll need for in-depth keyword research and competitor analysis when it comes to keywords and backlinks.
+Semrush is the off-page SEO platform you’ll need to do in-depth keyword research and competitor analysis for keywords and backlinks.
 Semrush also functions as a technical SEO tool for identifying SEO issues on your site.